Carmen Tockmaji: “I communicate with the world through art”

 In addition to managing my work, I write my music, collaborate with a select group of musicians on songwriting, and help other vocalists find their voices and their musical identities.

-I am an artist who is passionate about all kinds of art, and I display my works to fulfill my need as a person who finds art to be the most effective means of expressing his emotions and ideas.
+I am an artist who is passionate about all kinds of art, and I display my works to fulfil my need as a person who finds art to be the most effective means of expressing his emotions and ideas.

 I am grateful to my family for fostering my lifelong passion for music.
 Even though my father has never studied music, he is an experienced listener, and I still consult him on all matters about music.